srbhr/Life-Principles-Notes/Master.md

 -   All of your must-dos must be done before you do any of your “like-to-dos”
 -   You won’t have time to deal with unimportant things, which is better than not having time to deal with important things.
 -   **It takes a lot of time to learn and master these principles.
 And make them a part of your routine.**
--   When determining the size or complexity of a new habit ask yourself,"What can I stick to -- even on my worst day?" _Master the art of showing up, and then advance._
+-   When determining the size or complexity of a new habit, ask yourself,"What can I stick to -- even on my worst day?" _Master the art of showing up, and then advance._
     </br>

 ## Use Principles